 What are Organic Standards?

 Next time you visit a supermarket, take a look at the food labels.
-You'll see plenty of claims about sustainability and welfare, but amongst them, the organic logo stands out as the only one which is underpinned by law.
-All organic food and drink sold in the EU must meet the EU organic regulation, this is shown by the green leaf logo on pack.
+You'll see plenty of claims about sustainability and welfare, but amongst them, the organic logo stands out as the only one underpinned by law.
+All organic food and drink sold in the EU must meet the EU Organic Regulation - shown by the green leaf logo on pack.
+You can find a summary of what the EU standards guarantee here.

-Soil Association certified products must legally comply with the EU organic regulation, but must also meet our own higher standards – as shown by the soil association logo.
+Soil Association certified products must legally comply with the EU Organic Regulation.
+They must also meet our additional higher standards – as shown by the Soil Association logo.
+Standards put our principles into practice and are at the heart of our work.

 Look for the logo